Piedmont Crescent: History

 Residents commonly attribute the development of the Crescent communities to the Indian Trading Path and related settlements established by indigenous peoples long before European contact.
 The Trading Path was also used by European traders, and later by settlers entering the backcountry regions of the piedmont of North Carolina, South Carolina and Georgia.

+Historian Allen W. Trelease attributed the modern development of the Piedmont Crescent to the laying of the North Carolina Railroad (NCRR), which was required by its charter to connect the cities of Raleigh, Salisbury, and Charlotte.
+The railroad itself passed through all major Piedmont Crescent cities except Winston-Salem and preceded the establishment of the cities of Durham, Burlington, and High Point.
+Geographer D. Brooks Cates argued that the railroad traced an already-existing pattern of traffic and movement in the region.

 Forming the shape of a crescent in North Carolina, the region is located in the central Piedmont area of the state.
 European-American settlement progressed generally from the east to the west, from what is now metropolitan Raleigh-Durham and the Research Triangle area at its eastern edge, through the Piedmont Triad cities of Greensboro and Winston-Salem at its center, and southwest to metropolitan Charlotte.
 This region has undergone sustained population and economic growth (acutely in the Charlotte and Raleigh areas) since the late 19th century, a trend that has accelerated since the late 20th century.
 It is notable as the fourth-largest manufacturing region in the country, as well as an international center of banking and finance, textiles, biotech and high technology.

-The Piedmont Crescent name is thought to have been coined when the North Carolina Railroad company first laid tracks through the area in 1855–56.
+The Piedmont Crescent name is thought to have been coined when the NCRR first laid tracks through the area in 1855–56.
 The railway, which was named the "Piedmont Crescent Railroad", brought extensive growth to the communities along its route.
 These evolved to comprise today's interlinked urbanized region.
 Although the freight and passenger rail corridor remains of critical importance, the region's Interstate 85 and Interstate 40 freeway system serves as its primary transportation link today.